 Anyone can develop this condition, but certain people are more likely to develop aluminum toxicity.
 The following factors increase your chances of developing aluminum toxicity: Diminished kidney functionHemodialysisDrinking or ingesting substances that are high in aluminumLiving or working in an environment that contains high levels of aluminumReceiving long-term IV nutritionLiving in dusty environments

-If you have any of the following symptoms, see your physician, especially if you have kidney disease or are on
+If you have any of the following symptoms, see your doctor, especially if you have kidney disease or are on

 ConfusionMuscle weaknessBone pain, deformities, and fracturesSeizuresSpeech problemsSlow growth—in children

 Complications may include: Lung problemsNervous system problems causing difficulty with voluntary and involuntary actionsBone diseasesBrain diseases and disordersAnemiaImpaired iron absorption

 These vital cells transport oxygen through the body.
 Symptoms of aluminum toxicity such as anemia and impaired iron absorption decrease the number of red blood cells.

 Copyright © Nucleus Medical Media, Inc.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Tests may include the following: Bone biopsyBlood testsUrine testsStool tests